Best WordPress hosting of 2021: top 8 options to choose from

 So while SiteGround is not limited to host just WordPress sites, it definitely focuses on it.
 All of the tools and features are meant to make the CMS more powerful, secure, and functional.

-Among managed WordPress hosts, SiteGround is affordable but compared to regular shared hosting, it’s a premium solution with prices starting at $6.99/mo.
+Among managed WordPress hosts, SiteGround is affordable but compared to regular shared hosting, it’s a premium solution with prices starting at $4.99/mo.
+Keep in mind that these are highly discounted prices that are available for a limited time.
+So if you're interested in SiteGround, it's the best time to get it.

 The provider has 3 plans.
 All of them include free SSLs, CDN, daily backups, and caching.
 You can also take advantage of auto migration and email features.